colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/tables.md

 ---
 weight: 230
-title: "Tables & Tabs"
+title: "Tables"
 icon: table_chart
-description: "How to use Lotus Docs tables & tabs shortcodes to render great looking markdown tables and tabs"
+description: "How to use the Lotus Docs table shortcode to render great looking markdown tables"
-lead: "Using Hugo shortcodes to render tables and tabs."
+lead: "Use the Lotus docs table shortcode to render various table styles."
 date: 2022-11-05T04:41:15+00:00
 lastmod: 2022-11-05T04:41:15+00:00
 draft: true